madebykind/madebykind-v3/content/blog/creativity-is-a-responsibility.md

 author: mat
 draft: false
 seo_title: "Responsible design: Creativity is a responsibility"
-description: Creativity is a valuable skill to both charitoes and non-profits.
+description: Creativity is a valuable skill to both charities and non-profits.
 There is a responsibility on those with creative skills to use their skills for good.
 toc: false
 featured: true
 summary: null